 Similarities & Differences

 Features.
-The 770 has a -10db switch as well as a built in lo pass filter, which blocks out some ambient noise.
-It isn’t perfect, but is very convenient when you don’t feel like EQing.
+The 770 has a -10db switch as well as a built-in low pass filter, which blocks out some ambient noise.
+It isn’t perfect but is very convenient when you don’t feel like EQing.
 The 990 has neither of these features, which is one of the reasons it’s not quite as good overall.

-As good as the 990 is for the entry level enthusiast looking to get his/her feet wet, the 770 does outshine it in all regards, and is less money!
+As good as the 990 is for the entry-level enthusiast looking to get his/her feet wet, the 770 does outshine it in all regards.
 I do recommend it over the 990 for all of the reasons mentioned above, ad-nausea. 😛